the French flag book cover

 If Galileo established the new science of nature, Descartes conceived the new idea of universal philosophy—a philosophy as universal mathematics (mathesis universalis).

-Descartes seeks to provide the new rationalism with a radical foundation; yet this very foundation proves to be the most suited to undermining rationalism, by historically unveiling its concealed absurdity.
+Descartes seeks to provide the new rationalism with a radical foundation; yet this very foundation proves best fitted to undermine rationalism, by historically laying bare its concealed absurdity.

-This foundation is the one Descartes attains through his regression to the ego cogito, following the experience of doubt.
+This is the foundation Descartes reaches through his retreat to the ego cogito, following the experience of doubt.
 This is the full meaning of the Cartesian epoché.

-This Cartesian epoché is unprecedented in its radicality, for it explicitly suspends not only the validity of all the sciences, including mathematics, but also the validity of the pre-scientific lifeworld.
+This Cartesian epoché is unprecedented in its radicalism, for it explicitly suspends the validity of all the sciences, including mathematics, and of the pre-scientific lifeworld alike.

 For the first time, the very foundation of knowledge in all the sciences is put into question: sensible experience.